Adapting coherent-state superpositions in noisy channels: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge early discussions with H. Le Jeannic.
-J.P. acknowledges fruitful discussions with O. Solodovnikova.
+J.P. acknowledges fruitful discussions with O. Solodovnikova and J. Fiur\'{a}\v{s}ek.
 J.P. acknowledges using the computational cluster at the Department of Optics at Palacký University and using several open-source software libraries~\cite{harris2020,virtanen2020,dalcin2021,hunter2007,meurer2017} in the computation and subsequent evaluation of presented results.

 \FloatBarrier